scobru/shogun-core/API.md

 5. Enforce PKCE for OAuth in browsers; validate redirect URIs and state
 6. Validate inputs (username, provider) before calling plugin APIs
 7. Return `AuthResult` for login and `SignUpResult` for signup from plugins
+8. Use peer management to ensure network connectivity
+9. Implement proper error handling with `getRecentErrors()` for debugging
+10. Set up password recovery system for production applications
+11. Monitor plugin system health with validation methods
+12. Use event system for real-time application state management